First energy scan measurement of $e^{+}e^{-}\to K^{+}K^{-}$ around the $\psi(2S)$ resonance

-In summary, the cross sections of $\elp\elm\to\kp\km$ around the $\psip$ resonance have been measured for the first time.
-Based on these data, the relative phase between strong and EM amplitudes, the branching fraction of $\psip\to\kp\km$, the EM and the strong form factors of the charged kaon are measured.
+In summary, we present the first fine scan measurement of the cross section lineshape of $\psip\to\kp\km$, with higher precision than Babar ISR~\cite{ref_exp_KFF2} and single resonance~\cite{Metreveli} data.
+Based on these, the relative phase between strong and EM amplitudes, the branching fraction of $\psip\to\kp\km$, the EM and the strong form factors of the charged kaon are measured.
 The relative phase between strong and EM amplitudes is determined with two distinct solutions: $\Phi_+=(110.1 \pm6.7)^{\circ}$ and $\Phi_-=(-106.8\pm5.7)^{\circ}$, corresponding to the branching fractions of $\mathcal{B}_+=(7.49\pm0.41)\times10^{-5}$ and $\mathcal{B}_-=(10.94\pm0.48)\times10^{-5}$, respectively.
 The observed correlation reveals the necessity of considering the interference effects between EM and strong amplitudes in the vicinity of the $\psip$ resonance.
 The precision of the measured $\Phi$ as well as the ratio ${\cal C}$ are improved significantly compared to the previous results.
 Furthermore, the modulus of the $\psip$ strong form factor of the charged kaon is also measured for the first time.
-Our measurements of the charged kaon EM form factor agree with the previous BESIII result but show systematically higher central values compared to the BaBar results, suggesting the need for high-precision measurements.
+Our measurements of the charged kaon EM form factor agree with the previous BESIII result but show systematically higher central values compared to the BaBar results, suggesting the need for more precision measurements at higher energy points.
 These results shed light on long-standing ambiguities in phase extraction and provide crucial inputs for understanding charmonium decay dynamics.

 \textbf{Acknowledgement}